filecoin-project/venus/README.md

 #### Install Dependencies

+`go-filecoin` depends on some proofs code written in Rust, housed in the [rust-proofs](https://github.com/filecoin-project/rust-proofs) repo and consumed as a submodule.
+If you're not planning to edit the proofs, you can fetch pre-compiled assets for your build rather than compiling them locally.

+To do so, set these two environment variables before fetching dependencies:
+  - `GITHUB_TOKEN` - a personal access token generated on GitHub
+  - `FILECOIN_USE_PRECOMPILED_RUST_PROOFS=1`

 go-filecoin's dependencies are managed by [gx][2]; this project is not "go gettable."
 To install gx, gometalinter, and other build and test dependencies, run: